1921: Down on the Dairy Farm

 Despite the hard economic times of the 1930s, home delivery of milk was not a passing fad.
 The Rutter brothers’ business continued to thrive.
 When George and Bud could no longer do everything themselves, they invited brother-in-law, Lehman Crist, to join them.
 Lehman was the first to deliver milk from a vehicle not powered by horses.

 In 1933 the company name changed to Rutter Brothers Dairy.
 The first two employees were hired, each earning $8.00 a week.
-The first refrigeration equipment was installed in 1937.
+The first (mechanical) refrigeration equipment was installed in 1937 instead of using the spring water for refrigeration.

 The 1940s: Getting Through the War Years